HBS-Urosystem/urosystem.kit2/cms/blocks/products/gag-layer-pro.en.md

 components:
   - type: article
     text: >-
+      The method can be used in diagnosing the insufficiency of the inner mucus layer of bladder:

       It has been expressed throughout the world that the deficient condition of the protective GAG-layer of the bladder, which prevents the penetration of the urinary constituents into the bladder wall, is observed in several pathologic lower urinary tract conditions, such as interstitial cystitis/bladder pain syndrome (IC/BPS), chemo-cystitis and radiation cystitis (e.g. [1](#ref-1)).
 However, there is no widespread method for estimating the condition of the GAG-layer itself, which significantly hinders the possibility of diagnosing these conditions.
 Due to this, special issues are raised regarding IC/BPS, whose exact medical definition is still under constant discussion and whose diagnosis still lacks accurate methods.
-    subhead: The method can be used in diagnosing the insufficiency of the inner mucus layer of bladder
   - type: qas
     fixed: true
     title: ""